-Please see Appendix E for Class Parties and Appendix I for School Events.
-It is important that you mark your calendar as a reminder.
+Please see Appendix for Class Parties and Appendix for School Events.
+(To be sent separately for 2023-24) It is important that you mark your calendar as a reminder.
 If you find you cannot serve at the assigned event, it is your responsibility, and a great courtesy to all involved, to either trade assignments with another parent or find a substitute.
 This is best done early in the year.
 If you need to make a switch, please inform the Events and Volunteer Coordinator and/or the Chairs of the event.
 In the weeks before an event, the chairs will contact you to provide more detailed information about the event.

-APPENDIX A: The Student Handbook
+APPENDIX A: THE STUDENT HANDBOOK